EleutherAI/lm-evaluation-harness/README.md

 ```
 @misc{eval-harness,
-  author       = {Gao, Leo and
-                  Tow, Jonathan and
-                  Abbasi, Baber and
-                  Biderman, Stella and
-                  Black, Sid and
-                  DiPofi, Anthony and
-                  Foster, Charles and
-                  Golding, Laurence and
-                  Hsu, Jeffrey and
-                  Le Noac'h, Alain and
-                  Li, Haonan and
-                  McDonell, Kyle and
-                  Muennighoff, Niklas and
-                  Ociepa, Chris
-                  Phang, Jason and
-                  Reynolds, Laria and
-                  Schoelkopf, Hailey and
-                  Skowron, Aviya and
-                  Sutawika, Lintang and
-                  Tang, Eric and
-                  Thite, Anish and
-                  Wang, Ben and
-                  Wang, Kevin and
-                  Zou, Andy},
+  author       = {Gao, Leo and Tow, Jonathan and Abbasi, Baber and Biderman, Stella and Black, Sid and DiPofi, Anthony and Foster, Charles and Golding, Laurence and Hsu, Jeffrey and Le Noac'h, Alain and Li, Haonan and McDonell, Kyle and Muennighoff, Niklas and Ociepa, Chris and Phang, Jason and Reynolds, Laria and Schoelkopf, Hailey and Skowron, Aviya and Sutawika, Lintang and Tang, Eric and Thite, Anish and Wang, Ben and Wang, Kevin and Zou, Andy},
   title        = {A framework for few-shot language model evaluation},
   month        = sep,
   year         = 2021,